mongodb/specifications/source/sessions/driver-sessions.rst

 2. ``$clusterTime`` in commands
     * Turn ``heartbeatFrequencyMS`` up to a very large number.
     * Register a command-started and a command-succeeded APM listener.
+If the driver has no APM support, inspect commands/replies in another idiomatic way, such as monkey-patching or a mock server.
     * Send a ``ping`` command to the server with the generic ``runCommand`` method.
     * Assert that the command passed to the command-started listener includes ``$clusterTime`` if and only if ``maxWireVersion`` >= 6.
     * Record the ``$clusterTime``, if any, in the reply passed to the command-succeeded APM listener.